ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 That's it! **Bluecompute is now installed** in your Kubernetes Cluster.
 To see the Kubernetes dashboard, run the following command:

 `$ kubectl proxy`

-Then open a browser and paste the following URL to see the **Services** created by Bluecompute Chart:
+Then open a browser and paste the following URL to see the **Services** created by Bluecompute charts:

   http://127.0.0.1:8001/api/v1/proxy/namespaces/kube-system/services/kubernetes-dashboard/#/service?namespace=default